You will receive a bill for mandatory charges for each semester in which you are enrolled.

 NOTE: We cannot accept electronic checks over the phone.

-We strongly discourage you from using refunds for anything other than college-related necessities.
-Many personal money management tools exist, and we encourage you to utilize them (e.g., Mint, Budget Tracker, etc.).
-Please visit our Money Matters page for resources to help reduce your borrowing and make responsible financial decisions.
+We strongly encourage you to use refunds for only college-related necessities.
+Many personal money management tools exist, and we encourage you to utilize them to learn about budgeting and debt (e.g., Mint, Budget Tracker, etc.).
+Please visit our Money $ense page for resources to help reduce your borrowing and learn how to make responsible financial decisions.